jennndol/express-server-template/README.md

 # express-server-template
-A template for creating server using express, eslint, mocha, chai
+A template for creating server using express, eslint, mocha, chai and using ES6 compatibility